 The historic Jewish Quarter is located in the heart of Budapest.
-The community once numbered over 200,00 has now shrunk to under 10,000 Jewish citizens.
-Budapest has three main synagogues with only tw0 still active today.
+The community once numbered over 200,00 has now shrunk to under 10,000 Jewish citizens during the Hungarian Holocaust.
+Budapest has three main synagogues with only two are still active today.
 Each synagogue was for a different branch of Judaism: Reform, Conservative and Orthodox.

 Although the Jewish Quarter holds a majority of the stops, there are other important places to visit outside this district such as the Holocaust Memorial Center, the shoes in the Danube and the Pava Synagogue, all covered in this guide to the Jewish places to visit in Budapest.